 A plumber has won a legal battle for working rights in a Supreme Court ruling.
-It is expected to have huge ramifications for freelance workers across the UK who are classed as self employed contractors in the Gig Economy.
+It is expected to have huge consequences for freelance workers across the UK who are classed as self employed contractors in the Gig Economy.

 The plumber had worked solely for Pimlico Plumbers for six years and despite being VAT-registered and paying self-employed tax, the court ruled he was entitled to workers’ rights.